 Values help you process other people's responses to life, particularly when those responses impact you.
-They inform you on the correct course of action toward reconciling with, separating from, or befriending others.
+They inform you on the correct course of action toward reconciling with, separating from, habit formation or befriending others.

 Depending on your values, you may choose to handle some problems diplomatically or abruptly.
 And you'll likely manage each conflict differently depending on how your personal values affect and shine through in different situations.